Chefs Notes

 Convection Oven

 A convection oven is similar to a conventional oven but with the addition of a fan to circulate heated air.
 Convection ovens are generally more efficient.
-Typically, when using a convection oven the temperature is set 15°-25° lower than for a conventional oven.
+Typically, when using a convection oven the temperature is set 15-25 degrees lower than for a conventional oven.
 In modern convection ovens, this temperature change is automatic.

 Cup

 A cup can be broken down into ½, ⅓ and ¼ cups.
+For accurate measuring buy good quality measuring cups with clearly written measurements.

 Deep Fry

 To deep fry is to cook foods completely submerged in hot oil.
-The temperature range for deep frying oil generally falls between 325°F and 375°f.
+The temperature range for deep frying oil generally falls between 325F and 375F.
 Canola oil, lard, duck fat, and peanut oil are the fats most commonly used for deep frying due to their high smoke point.

 When deep-frying it is important that the oil is up to temperature prior to the food being added.
 Food added to oil that has not reached a proper cooking temperature may absorb large amounts of oil and be overly greasy.